Satdobato Youth Club

 Satdobato Youth Club (formally known as Satdobato FC) is a Nepalese professional football club from Satdobato, Lalitpur.
 In 2021, the club was first promoted to play in Nepali top flight, the Martyr's Memorial A-Division League.

 History

 The club was founded in 1998.
+They were champions of the Martyr's Memorial B-Division League in 2020–21 and of Martyr's Memorial C-Division League in 2011.
+They play their home games at Dasarath Rangasala Stadium.

-Current squad
+2023 squad

 League finishes

 The season-by-season performance of SYC: